The University of Maine System Procedures for Title IX Sexual Harassment

 An informal resolution process may never be used to resolve allegations that an employee sexually harassed a student as defined under Title IX.

 The Title IX Team consists of the UMS Title IX Coordinator, Deputy Title IX Coordinator, Investigators, Decision-makers, Advisors, and Hearing Hosts.
-The entire team is trained annually and are required to attend at least 8 continuing education courses offered throughout the year.
+The entire team is trained annually and have the ability to attend continuing education courses offered throughout the year.
 The Title IX team is trained on the following:

 - Definition of Title IX sexual harassment;